Imperal Docs

 Structured logging

 Use logging.getLogger(__name__) (synchronous) or await ctx.log(...) (async) for structured event logs.
-Both routes are visible in the extension dashboard and in the platform's log aggregator.
+Both routes are visible in the extension dashboard.

 Tag your log lines with user-relevant context so you can filter by user or operation: